few-far/stacheless/README.md

 # Stacheless

-> Stacheless is a Statamic addon that does something pretty neat.
+> Stacheless is a Statamic addon to run CMS data through Eloquent.

 ## Features

-This addon does:
+This addon provides Repository replacement for the default Stache Repositories for the following Statamic types:

+- [x] Entries
+- [x] Revisions
+- [x] Collections
+- [x] Collection Trees
+- [x] Navigations
+- [x] Navigation Trees
+- [X] Global Sets
+- [X] Global Variables
+- [ ] Taxonomies
+- [ ] Terms
+- [ ] Assets
+- [ ] Asset Containers
+- [ ] Forms
-- This
+- [ ] Submissions

+It supports the following Statamic concepts:

-- And this
+- [x] Multi-site

-- And even this
+## Why?

+> When you want to run Statamic in a container, but also have the data in a database.

 ## How to Install